virt-lightning/virt-lightning/README.md

 ## Requirements
 - Python 3.8 or greater
-- The Python3 binding for libvirt, the package is probably called `python3-libvirt` or 'libvirt-python' according to pip.
+- The Python3 binding for libvirt, the package is probably called `python3-libvirt` or `libvirt-python` according to pip.
 - Libvirt must be running, most of the time you just need to run: `sudo systemctl start --now libvirtd`
 - Finally, be sure your user can access the system libvirt daemon, e.g with: `virsh -c qemu:///system`